cpausmit/FiBS/README.md

     outerr = fake

     [workers]
-    list = submit00.mit.edu submit01.mit.edu
+    list = T3BTCH001.MIT.EDU T3BTCH002.MIT.EDU T3BTCH003.MIT.EDU
     nprocesses = 2

-Once everything is written run one test task to see whether it works:
+Once everything is written run one test task to see whther it works:

-     ./FiBS/task/fake.py fake-argument
+     ./FiBS/task.fake.py fake-argument

-Make sure you can log into every worker note without using a password

-worker note submit00 and submit01

-Now we prepare a list of tasks; make a file inside the FIBS_WORK directory (call it fake.list) and then make arguments like this:
+Now we prepare a list of tasks fake.list, which could look like this:

     argument-1
     argument-2
     argument-3